Angkaram/Angkaram/README.md

-- Hello, I’m @Angkaram
+- Hello, I’m Angelo Karam.
-- I’m interested in remote-sensing AI models, natural language models, Hardware-Software projects and much more!
+- I’m interested in embedded systems, computer vision, natural language processing,  and much more!
 - I’m currently working on my Computer Science degree, along with minors in Mathematics and Physics at Sacramento State University.
 - Looking for internships to get real-world programming skills that are not taught in school.
 - How to reach me: angelokaram@gmail.com